FelixBehne/katacoda-scenarios/apache-parquet/step1.md

 * Computations involving partial table scans are much faster (e.g. aggregation)
 * Efficient compression, because identical data types are stored in the same blocks

-In order to use it in Python we first must download an according Python interface.
+To use it in Python we first must download it's according Python interface.
 Execute the following command by clicking on it.<br>

 `pip install pyarrow`{{execute}}